Interview Prep

 Layer three: Your impact statement

-Close with a measurable contribution connecting to the role.
+Close with a measurable contribution or forward-looking intent that connects to the role.
 Keep this under 15 seconds.
-If you’ve used the STAR interview method, you’ll recognize the logic.

 Try Cook'd AI Free →